Chet Childress is a rapid firing ripper on his board and at the canvas.

 John Michel Basquiat, inspired me, I was stoked on that guy’s work and I could relate to his line.
 I could relate to his philosophy and what he was putting out into the world.

-How did that insane bridge BS blunt in your Back to Black part go down?
+How did your insane bridge BS Blunt in your Back to Black part go down?

 I drive around The United States a lot, looking for spots.
 I’d actually visited that spot two or three years before I did that trick.